beeware/beeware/docs/tutorial/tutorial-6.rst

 .. admonition:: Proof of Concept

     The Toga Web backend is the least mature of all the Toga backends.
-It's mature enough to show off a few features, but it's likely to be bugging, and will missing many of the widgets that are available on other platforms.
+It's mature enough to show off a few features, but it's likely to be buggy, and will be missing many of the widgets that are available on other platforms.
 At this point in time, Web deployment should be considered a "Proof of Concept"
     - enough to demonstrate what can be done, but not enough to be relied on for serious development.